NationalCentreTruthReconciliation/Secure-Record-Transfer/README.md

 ## Quickstart

-The simplest way to run the application is using Docker.
-To run the app in this way, ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed on your system.
+This application is run using Docker or Podman.
+Ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) or [Podman Desktop](https://podman-desktop.io/) installed on your system before running the app.
+If you want to use Podman, you will also need [Podman Compose](https://github.com/containers/podman-compose).

 From a terminal, clone the repository: